roey-weizman/Graphics-Ray-Tracing/README.md

 Ray Tracing with OpenGL written with c++, project's solution is compiled with Visual Studio 2017.

-I implemenedt a ray casting/tracing engine.
+I implemeneted a ray casting/tracing engine.
 A ray tracer shoots rays from the observer’s eye through a screen and into a scene of objects.
 It calculates the ray’s intersection with objects, finds the nearest intersection and calculates the color of the surface according to its material and lighting conditions.